logancammish/locoryn/README.md

 - give tool-capable models optional, source-linked access to the web; or
 - tune generation and rendering without building your own Ollama client.

-## Highlights in 0.6

-### A smarter chat workspace

-- **Capability-aware reasoning** — each model exposes only the modes it reports, from simple Off/On controls through named effort levels such as Minimal, Low, Medium, High, Extra high, or Maximum.
-Reasoning stays in a collapsible section so the final answer remains readable.
-- **Resizable workspace** — drag the chat-list divider or composer handle to tune the layout; both sizes are restored from the local settings file.
-- **Polished streaming output** — responses render as Markdown, code blocks have one-click copy controls and syntax highlighting for Rust, Lua, C, C++, Python, C#, and many other common languages.
-- **Precise generation controls** — tune temperature, maximum response length from 512 to 1,048,576 tokens, and context windows from 4,096 to 4,194,304 tokens.
-Use either the slider or type an exact value.
-- **Dynamic system context** — optionally add the current local date, time, user name, and custom instructions to the selected prompt immediately before each request.
-- **Opt-in code checks** — check generated Python, Rust, C, C++, and C# snippets for basic syntax or compilation errors with locally installed tools.
-- **A theme that fits your desk** — switch between the redesigned dark and light interfaces and adjust text size for comfortable reading.
-- **Built-in update manager** — check the latest stable GitHub release at startup or on demand from Settings, then open the trusted release page when an update is available.

-### Chats that work your way

-- **Saved chat sidebar** — reopen, pin, unpin, and delete conversations without digging through files.
-- **Background responses** — switch conversations while prompts keep running;
-  progress remains visible beside each working chat.
-- **Temporary chats** — explore an idea without writing the conversation to saved-chat storage.
-- **Flexible local storage** — see the exact chat folder and move saved chats to a location you choose.
-- **Independent context control** — decide whether earlier messages are sent to the model while still keeping the visible conversation organised.

-### Vision and image generation

-- Attach one or more images with the multi-select file picker, drag and drop, or your clipboard.
-- Ask a vision-capable model to describe, classify, read, or reason about it.
-- Use the dedicated Images workspace with models that report Ollama's experimental `image` capability.
-- Keep generated images in a local gallery and copy them straight to the clipboard.

-The app checks the selected model's Ollama capabilities before exposing vision, reasoning, or image-generation controls.
-Image attachments must be under 20 MB.
-Experimental image generation requests a 1024 × 1024 image and also depends on support in your Ollama runtime and operating system.

-### Optional, source-backed web search

-Give a compatible tool-calling model access to fresh public information through Brave Search, or try the experimental Tavily and Exa integrations.
-The model can search, fetch relevant pages, and return clickable sources with its answer.
-Live status keeps accumulated search results visible while the model reads and synthesizes, and web-enabled thinking and answer text stream as Ollama produces them.

-Web access is off by default and can be set globally or toggled for the current chat.
-Opt-in deep follow-up research supports configurable search, page-read, cross-source, and tool-round budgets, plus optional per-request research instructions.
-Provider-level freshness filters remain available for time-sensitive questions.
-Reaching a configured web-tool limit now triggers a final no-tools synthesis from the evidence already collected instead of failing the prompt, and streamed research progress remains visible between tool rounds.
-Private/local network targets and unsupported content types are blocked.
-Provider searches are paced, and transient rate limits from search providers or Ollama are retried with bounded, cancellable backoff.

-### More control, without more friction

-- Switch between reusable system-prompt profiles.
-- Install an Ollama model by name from Advanced Settings.
-- Connect to a trusted Ollama server using a custom host/IP and port.
-- Choose instant streaming or batch visual updates for lower rendering overhead.
-- Optionally mask inappropriate output with the built-in content filter.
-- Use the English interface or the experimental, machine-generated Spanish translation.

 ## Quick start

 ### 1. Install Ollama